Arijit2175/Basic-Client-Server-Chat-Application/README.md

 - Client messages are labeled (`You:` for the sender, `Client <port>:` for others)
 - Graceful shutdown of the server with `Ctrl+C`

+## 🚀 How It Works

+### 🖥️ Server

+- Accepts multiple client connections using threads.
+- Broadcasts messages to all connected clients except the sender.
+- Tags each client using their port number (`Client <port>`).

+### 💬 Client

+- Connects to the server and opens a chat GUI.
+- Sends messages using a `Send` button or pressing `Enter`.
+- Displays received messages from other clients.
+- Messages sent by the user appear prefixed with `You:`.